Non-reciprocal circular dichroism of axial phonons coupled to ferro-rotational order: Introduction

-Building on the concept of ferro-rotational order, one can consider another class of symmetry-driven phenomena: chirality.
-Similar to ferro-rotational materials, chiral systems are characterized by a well-defined handedness.
-In chiral crystals, the absence of mirror symmetry with respect to the three orthogonal planes and hence the lack of inversion symmetry give rise to chirality in electronic, optical, and phononic properties~\cite{YanAnnuRev2024}.
-Chiral phonons, originating from the rotational motion of atoms in the lattice, carry pseudo-angular momentum and are linked to various novel collective phenomena~\cite{Zhang_chiral_phonon,kishine2020,zhuScience2018,YinAdvMater2021, Ishito2023,Ueda2023,okamoto2025, juraschek2025}.
-Because of symmetry constraints, chiral phonons cannot exist in centrosymmetric (achiral) materials.
-Interestingly, planar chiral phonons have been detected in two-dimensional systems~\cite{Zhu2018}.
-Planar chirality arises when reflection symmetry is broken in two orthogonal mirror planes instead of three, while inversion symmetry is preserved.
-Consequently, planar chirality can occur in centrosymmetric materials, in contrast to true chirality, which requires the absence of inversion symmetry.
+In general, chiral systems possess a well-defined handedness arising from the absence of mirror and inversion symmetries.
+Chiral phonons, originating from the rotational motion of atoms in the lattice, carry pseudo-angular momentum and are associated with a variety of novel collective phenomena~\cite{Zhang_chiral_phonon,kishine2020,Zhu2018,YinAdvMater2021,Ishito2023,Ueda2023,okamoto2025,juraschek2025}.
+Because of symmetry constraints, intrinsic chiral phonons with symmetry-protected handedness require the absence of inversion symmetry.
+Interestingly, recent studies have revealed planar chiral phonons in two-dimensional systems~\cite{Zhu2018}.
+Planar chirality arises when reflection symmetry is broken with respect to two orthogonal mirror planes rather than all mirror planes, while inversion symmetry is preserved.
+Consequently, although planar chiral phonons exhibit circular lattice motion, they are not truly chiral phonons in the symmetry sense.
+Whether an axial order parameter can support a distinct class of circularly polarized phonons while preserving inversion symmetry remains unexplored.